zelisinho/anypoint-examples/upload-to-ftp-after-converting-json-to-xml/README.md

-# Upload to SFTP after converting JSON to XML
+# Upload to FTP after converting JSON to XML

 This example application illustrates the concept of datamapping to convert JSON data to XML.
-It also shows you how to configure the SFTP connector.
+It also shows you how to configure and use the FTP connector to upload a file to a FTP server.

 ###Example Use Case
 In this example JSON data is sent to the mule application through an HTTP end point.
-This data is then converted to the XML format using the datamapper transformer after which the message payload is uploaded to the SFTP folder.
+This data is then converted to the XML format using the datamapper transformer after which the message payload is uploaded to the FTP folder.

 ###Set up and run the example
 1. Import the project into your workspace and run the project as a mule application.